Email: mhbrigho@wisc.edu

 Most of my teaching is either in political philosophy or applied ethics: I regularly teach an upper division course on political philosophy, and a 300 level course called Contemporary Moral Issues.
 I also occasionally teach a freshman seminar called Children, Marriage, and the Family which is part of our excellent First Year Interest Group Program.

 My research interests span political philosophy, philosophy of education, and educational policy.
-I've (fairly) recently published three books: Family Values: the Ethics of Parent-Child Relationships (Princeton 2014), a book on the justification of the family with Adam Swift; The Aims of Higher Education: Problems of Morality and Justice (Chicago, 2015), a collection of original essays by distinguished philosophers about issues in higher education, which I edited with Michael McPherson, and which won the 2017 Federic W Ness Award for the book contributing to our understanding of liberal education, from the Association of American Colleges and Universities; and Educational Goods (Chicago, 2018), about how educational decison-makers can integrate considerations of value with empirical evidence, written with Helen F Ladd, Susanna Loeb, and Adam Swift.
+My books include: (with Adam Swift) Family Values: the Ethics of Parent-Child Relationships (Princeton 2014); (edited with Michael McPherson) The Aims of Higher Education: Problems of Morality and Justice (Chicago, 2015), which won the 2017 Federic W Ness Award from the Association of American Colleges and Universities; and (with Helen F Ladd, Susanna Loeb, and Adam Swift) Educational Goods (Chicago, 2018).

 Here's my essay called "Becoming a Better College Teacher: If You're Lucky" published in Daedalus in 2019.